pacosalasv/DRH_Addons_Audit-Support/README.md

 ## Key features

-- Scan Blender add-on installations
+- Snapshot comparison to instantly see what changed between Blender add-on setups
-- Read available add-on manifests and metadata
+- Metadata-based compatibility checks for safer upgrades and troubleshooting
-- Create setup snapshots
+- Duplicate and shadow-copy detection to clean up broken or confusing installs
-- Compare snapshots between different moments or configurations
+- Exportable audit reports for support, documentation, and team handoff
-- Export reports for documentation or support
+- Full add-on inventory scanning with manifest and metadata parsing
-- Import and export setup profiles
+- Setup profiles for repeatable environment reviews
-- Identify setup changes, missing entries, or configuration differences
+- Operator and hotkey conflict heuristics for faster problem isolation
-- Provide a clearer view of complex Blender add-on environments
+- Ecosystem Health summary for quick risk visibility
 ---

 <details>